-The craft of improving water quality is both an art and a science.
+A certified water specialist is trained at the craft of improving water quality, which is both an art and a science.
 It takes years of experience in the field doing it to become good at it.
 And while experience is essential, it’s just as important to have the scientific training within which to understand and “categorize” your experience as you learn.

 Having been a Water Quality Association (WQA) Certified Water Specialist and Certifed Installer for 24 of the 28 years I’ve been doing water treatment for a living, I know how valuable the ongoing training provided by WQA has been.
 In my experience, the practical knowledge gained in my day to day work life was greatly enhanced and synergized within the context of the “theoretical” understanding I gained through the study of water treatment principles provided in the WQA Professional Certification Program.
 Certification helped me learn more from equipment manufacturer’s seminars and other related technical materials, because I began to “speak the language” of water.
 The bottom line is, learning about water and becoming certified has helped me immeasurably to do my job of serving our customers better.

 Kelly Thompson, certification trainer and fellow Master Water Specialist, said in an interview with Water Quality Products magazine:

 “…certification adds credibility to the company and its employees.
 The larger answer is that it helps raise the standards in the water quality industry.
 The certification exam and requirements are tough, and if someone has reached a level of certification, then they know quite a bit.
 This exam is like the bar exam for water quality professionals.
 You are not likely to pass and receive certification unless you have knowledge and familiarity with the industry, both practical and academic” (bold italics added for emphasis).